There is a LOT to know about the Disney parks — like, a LOT.

 This stop on the Disneyland Railroad has a telegraph cable office where you can hear a telegraph message played in Morse code.
 The message is about a minute long and plays a part of Walt Disney’s opening day speech saying “To all who come to Disneyland, welcome.”

-16. There’s a super cinematic secret menu at Disney’s All-Star Movies Resort.
+16. There used to be a super cinematic secret menu at Disney’s All-Star Movies Resort.

-Back over in Disney World, we’re telling you about a VERY cool detail at Disney’s All-Star Movies Resort.
-A number of restaurants in Disney World have a secret menu, but the one at this spot is ESPECIALLY cool.
+Back over in Disney World, we’re telling you about a VERY cool detail that fans of Disney food used to be able to find at Disney’s All-Star Movies Resort.
+A number of restaurants in Disney World have a secret menu, but the one at this spot was ESPECIALLY cool.

-When you’re at World Premiere Food Court, you can go over to the Roxy Counter and ask a Cast Member for the secret menu.
-They’ll bring out a BRIEFCASE OF VIEWFINDERS that you’ll flip through to see the menu!
-Keep in mind, this option may not be available going forward due to health and safety concerns, but when we tried it, it sure was cool!
+At World Premiere Food Court, guests used to be able to head over to the Roxy Counter and ask a Cast Member for the secret menu.
+They then brought out a BRIEFCASE OF VIEWFINDERS that you could flip through to see the menu!
+Keep in mind that this option hasn’t returned since the resort reopened in 2020 due to health and safety concerns, but when we tried it, it sure was cool!
+It’s not clear if this will return in the future, but we’ll be keeping an eye out!

 17. Magic Kingdom is home to the longest-running stage show in America.